How to catch more waves in a crowded line-up

 Before you get in, find the bus stop.
 Are any surfers actually sitting there?
 Are they getting any waves or just bobbing around in the surf?
 Who's getting more waves than the others and how or what are they doing to get more waves?

 Then look for the treasure map left behind the waves.
 The whitewash left behind all waves that show how the wave broke and where the bank is.
+Ask yourself, is that whitewash map consistent, do I need to move to the peak and how are the waves breaking?

 Your goal next surf in a crowded line up